mthomas7/stat-slides/binomial/binomial.md

 * we say $X$ is distributed Binomially
 * and write $X \sim Bin(n,p)$ or $X \sim B(n,p)$

+Examples?
+===
+incremental:true

+* X is the proportion of people in a random sample in favor of stem cell research.
+* X is the number of people in favor of stem cell research in a random sample of 500 people.
+* X is the number of failures in 4 dental implants, if each one has a 5% probability of failing.
+* X is the number of bad apples in a delivery from a farm
+* X is the average glucose level in the blood of a random sample of 50 people
+* X is the number of accidents on a stretch of road in 24 hours.
+* X is the number of cases of flu in a family of 4 in a winter

 R Code
 ===
 R can calculate these probabilities: